-As a visual artist, Erika focuses her work on abstract paintings though different mediums such as alcohol ink on yupo paper as well as mixed media on canvas.
+Erika’s visual art includes abstract paintings through different mediums such as alcohol ink on yupo paper and mixed media on canvas.
+Her work is part of private and public collections.
 Erika has also collaborated on local mural projects with acrylic and spray paint that center social justice movements and culture.

 Artist Statement